Two-Jay/CPI_beta/resources/prompts/prompt_requirements_detective.md

 If additional questions are needed, set is_end to False.

 Don't ask all your questions at once, ask them one by one.
+If you're asked a question to be a user, don't respond, just keep asking what you want to know.

 ### Output
 - Response in Korean